How Much Will My Lumber Cost?

 Feeling overwhelmed or even frustrated yet?
 I think you can see why “it depends” is usually the answer to questions about the cost of lumber, millwork, decking and plywood.
-The issue lies not with a shady dealer who is trying to gouge customers but in the fact that there are so many variables that affect the seller’s cost on the material.
+The issue lies not with a shady dealer who is trying to gouge customers, but in the fact that there are so many variables which affect the seller’s cost on the material.

-This is the most obvious element but often also misunderstood.
-The rarity of a species is a definite factor and this doesn’t just mean threatened woods.
+This is the most obvious element but is often also misunderstood.
+The rarity of a species is a definite factor, and this doesn’t just mean threatened woods.
 Certain species grow individually or are more sparsely distributed.
 You may find one Cherry tree growing amongst 25 Poplars.
-There is plenty of Cherry out there but accessing it requires more work and a wider net to be cast.
-Of course the other side of this are trees that don’t have a wide distribution and are not as available whether through natural selection or over logging.
-But these instances really roll up under regulation.
+There is plenty of Cherry out there, but accessing it requires more work and a wider net to be cast.
+Of course, on the other side of this are types of trees which don’t have a wide distribution and are not as available whether through natural selection or over logging; but these instances really roll up under regulation.

-The overall market demand will also dictate the cost you see at the lumber yard.
+The overall market demand will also dictate the cost which you see at the lumber yard.
 Walnut lumber as an example commands a higher price because of demand in the marketplace but also due to the nature of the tree.
-Walnut trees aren’t a larger and hearty as others.
-They branch quickly making for more knots and shorter central trunk which produces shorter boards of a lower grade.
+Walnut trees aren’t as large or hearty as others.
+Walnut trees branch quickly making for more knots and a shorter central trunk which produces shorter boards of a lower grade.
 In fact Walnut has its own grading rules driven by this natural shortcoming.
 Walnut is associated with higher end construction.
-Its a more luxurious wood and as such the price is higher than something more commonplace.
+It’s a more luxurious wood, and as such the price is higher than a wood type which is more commonplace.
 It goes to follow that engineered products made from Walnut like plywood will also have a higher price tag.

 I think most of us are aware that a completely defect free board with no sapwood is going to be more expensive than a board full of knots and worm holes.
 But do we ask for our lumber by grade?
 In my experience, we ask by species first and rarely if ever mention grade.
 Perhaps that is caused by a lack of understanding from the consumer on lumber grades, or it is just assumed that only the best grade will be acceptable.